Your most valuable asset

 Another type of policy many people have is the life and disability at the mortgage company.
 This type of policy can be very limited and only pays your payment on your mortgage if you qualify under their definition of disability.

-If you are injured when away skiing or travelling and can’t work temporarily or worse yet become unable to return to your career what do you have saved to live on?
-Most people currently live month to month to cover expenses.
+If you are injured when away skiing or traveling and can’t work temporarily or worse yet become unable to return to your career what do you have saved to live on?
+Most people currently live from month to month to cover expenses.
 If you have no disability insurance have you asked your spouse or family if they can pay your cost of living for you should anything happen?
 The new vehicle that you spend $500 to $1000 per month on plus $80 to $200 per month to insure, is it going to make its own payments when you can’t?

-I believe most people, like I used to, think that they don’t have a need for another insurance or believe it won’t be needed.
+I believe most people like I used to, think that they don’t have a need for another insurance or believe it won’t be needed.
 You are the most valuable asset you have, without your ability to bring in money to pay for your lifestyle there will be no lifestyle.

 We insure our vehicles and homes.
 Yet insurance on our lives looks unnecessary or expensive — until we can no longer get coverage at any price.